sanjay900/VIIPER/docs/clients/generator.md

 type InputState struct { ... }
 ```

-### Constant Export
+### Constant and Map Export

-The generator automatically exports all constants from `pkg/device/*/const.go` for each device type.
+The generator automatically exports all constants and map literals from `pkg/device/*/const.go` for each device type.
 No special tags are required.
-Exported Go constants are emitted with language-appropriate representations and prefixes.
+Exported Go constants and maps are emitted with language-appropriate representations:

+- **Constants**: Grouped into enums (C#/TS) or `#define` macros (C) based on common prefixes
+- **Maps**: Converted to Dictionary/Map/lookup functions with helper methods

 ## Code Generation Flow